mralexgray/DVTPlugInCompatibilityUUIDifier/README.md

 ![Sreneity Now](https://github.com/mralexgray/DVTPlugInCompatibilityUUIDifier/raw/master/Screenshots/alcatraz.art.png)

-## _Permanent, automatic, and hassle-free_ Xcode upgrades.
+## _Permanent, automatic, and hassle-free_ `Xcode`/`Alcatraz` "compatibility" upgrades.

-- [x] Are you *sick and tired* of thinking about / dealing with Alcatraz / all your Xcode plugins breaking with each Xcode release?
+- [x] Are you *sick and tired* of thinking about / dealing with `Alcatraz` / all your `Xcode` plugins breaking with each `Xcode` release?

-- [x] Have you tried those other hacks, and still you can't keep up with all the compatibility UUID's?
+- [x] Have you tried those other hacks, and still you can't keep up with all the compatibility UUID's, aka `DVTPlugInCompatibilityUUIDs`?

-- [x] Does the fact that Alcatraz doesn't do this automcatically make you want to jump off a cliff?
+- [x] Does the fact that `Alcatraz` doesn't do this automcatically make you want to _jump off a cliff_?

 ### Stop the insanity!!

-Through the magic of science, the ever-incompatible [`Alcatraz`](http://alcatraz.io) (and all it's little friends) will now "magically" BE compatible.
+Through the _magic of science_, the _ever-incompatible_ [`Alcatraz`](http://alcatraz.io) (and all it's little friends) will now "magically" BE compatible.
 Wow.
 Imagine.
+If something doesn't work, don't cry!  *Just delete the offending plugin-in* from

+    ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/

-If something doesn't work, don't cry!  *Just delete the offending plugin-in* from ``~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/` and move on!
-You can always just install it later (now that you can depend on ALcatraz being around!)
+and move on!
+You can _always just install it later_ (now that you CAN depend on ALcatraz being available, via this plugin!)

 ### Mo' Xcode's..
 Mo' Problems..